Current student scholarship FAQ

 Can I have my existing scholarship that I already receive re-evaluated for additional funding?

 No. Scholarships for new, incoming students awarded by the office of admission remain the same amount for the extent of a student's college career.
-Scholarships for existing students awarded by student financial services are awarded annually based on what's displayed on the website.
+Scholarships for existing students awarded by student financial services are awarded quarterly based on what's displayed on the website.
 In all cases, scholarship award amounts are agreed upon prior to acceptance and will not be re-evaluated.

 Will I need faculty letters of support or recommendation?